letinbit/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=[file_1] [file_2]  this will copy the permission mode from file_1 to file_2
-option -m is required while creating directory with access permission number like 751 It is possible to change the groups of a file1 this command chgrp [newgroup] fgile1
+option -m is required while creating directory with access permission number like 751 It is possible to change the groups of a file1 this command chgrp [newgroup] fgile1 The command chown is used to change the file owner.
+It also used to change the file group inline with user owner. here is the syntax chmown -R <owner>:<groupname> .*